markis/hubs-bot/README.md

   $ make test
 ```

-Running the project locally requires the setting some environment variables.
+Running the project locally requires setting some environment variables.
 A sample `.envrc` file is provided in the project.
 Copy `.envrc.sample` to `.envrc` and update the environment variables.

 ```console
   $ cp .envrc.sample .envrc